 Issue 1: Creativity When Creating Content

-Mark Savery of Emmanuel College – a K-12 co-educational, multidenominational school of 1600 students in Queensland – takes the spotlight in Issue 1 of the ClassVR Coffee Club.
+Mark Savery of Emmanuel College – a K-12 co-educational, multidenominational school of 1600 students in Queensland – takes the spotlight in Issue 1 of Virtual Footprints.
 Mark has enjoyed a variety of roles throughout his Career at Emmanuel College, acting as Director of Learning and Teaching (Curriculum), Dean of Year 6; now, as Head of eLearning (P-12), Mark enjoys embracing new teaching technologies that have a demonstrable pedagogical benefit, and has been a ClassVR Pioneer for over 18 months.

 What brought you to ClassVR?